 Debian wasn't the only distribution founded due to the poor maintenance of SLS.
 Patrick Volkerding was also motivated to found Slackware that same year.

 Debian Growing Pains

-Ian made the first iteration of Debian formally available in 1996 and has had its fair share of controversy.
+Ian made the first iteration of Debian formally available in 1996, and it has had its fair share of controversy.

 Devuan - The New Distribution

-More recently, Debian has been forked to a new distribution, Devuan (pronounced ‘Dev One’), because of a disagreement over how the OS boots up.
-Devuan will not include system.
+More recently, Debian has been forked to a new distribution, Devuan (pronounced 'Dev One'), because of a disagreement over how the OS boots up.
 Debian is still much more popular than Devuan.